Trevor Noah Continues To Trash Donald Trump On ‘The Daily Show’

 The article adds that the aim of the conference is to underline the critical role of women and women leaders in the fight against air pollution and climate change.
 Noah has always been an advocate in the fight against climate change.
 According to the Daily Dot, Noah slammed Ted Cruz for his “lies” about the issue at the end of 2015.

 “Sen. Ted Cruz (R-Texas) is surging in the polls in Iowa, but it’s his climate-change hearing in the U.S. Senate that’s currently raising Trevor Noah’s eyebrows.
 Cruz not only denied that global warming exists, he manipulated the available data so that it supported his conclusions.
-On Monday night’s Daily Show, Noah, who already went after Cruz once before, demonstrated just how silly Cruz’s strategy would be in other situations,” wrote columnist Michelle Jaworski, adding that Noah thought Cruz was using a small part of the truth to misrepesent the complete truth.
+On Monday night’s Daily Show, Noah, who already went after Cruz once before, demonstrated just how silly Cruz’s strategy would be in other situations,” wrote columnist Michelle Jaworski, adding that Noah thought Cruz was using a small part of the truth to misrepresent the complete truth.

-Since the airing of that episode at the end of 2015, Trevor Noah has risen from a highly-disliked host of The Daily Show to becoming one of the most respected figures in late night comedy.
+Since the airing of that episode at the end of 2015, Trevor Noah has risen from a highly disliked host of The Daily Show to becoming one of the most respected figures in late-night comedy.
 What do you think of Trevor Noah?
 Let us know your thoughts in the comments section.

 [Featured Image by Brad Barket/Getty Images]